fawda123/sgdepth_manu/README.md

 `buff_ex_dat.RData` Shapefile data for buff_ex figure as list, includes five shapefiles

+`cb_sats.RData` Two element list including raster image of all averaged clarity data and data frame of each year of clarity data from satellite images for Choctawhatchee Bay 2003-2007, processed in sg_depth.RProj

+`choc_seg.RData` WBIDs for Choctawhatchee Bay that included seagrass depht points as polygon shapefile.

 `dep_shps.RData` Bathymetry data shapefiles for each segment

 `ests_out.RData` Seagrass depth of colonization estimates for grids in each segment